onja-org/w2_bootstrap_layouts_and_components/README.md

 **Goal:** Add Bootstrap alerts to provide user feedback and information.

 **What you're building:** Different types of alerts for various messages and notifications.

+**💡 Master Challenge:** You've learned all the color patterns - now apply them to alerts!

 **Step-by-step instructions:**